 As the wider role of PPIases has become better understood, additional uses have arisen.
 In particular, several cyclophilin inhibitors are in clinical development for the treatment of viral infections as the host cell cyclophilin A is an important co-factor in the replication of certain viruses such as HCV and HIV.

-Read the white paper, Prolyl Isomerases – Old Proteins as New Therapeutics Targets, co-written by Selcia and Cypralis scientists.
+Read the white paper, Prolyl Isomerases as Therapeutic Targets, co-written by Selcia and Cypralis scientists.

 Sub-type selective cyclophilin inhibitors